 Management and the Board of Directors feel that it is strategically important to support and develop YBS programs.
-Our YBS Farmer Program mission is to develop and implement programs to attract Young, Beginning and Small and next generation farmers and to strive to reach numeric goals for YBS customers.
+Our YBS Farmer Program mission is to develop and implement programs to attract Young, Beginning and Small and next generation farmers, ranchers, or producers or harvesters of aquatic products and to strive to reach numeric goals for YBS customers.